takeshixx/advent-calendar-2018/README.md

 ## 16

-Port knicking sequenece - send TCP packet to 2018 first in order to make port accessible.
+Port knocking sequenece - send TCP packet to 2018 first in order to make port accessible.

 ## 17